FaIch/Faich.github.io/README.md

-# Faich.github.io

-This is a github pages repository to host the privacy policy of the application 'Droplet'
+# Hello I'm FaIch, welcome to my Github Pages :)

+My pages will be containing some of my web projects.

+Here is a list of links to my current projects that are available: